 Please also see information on our No-Charge Upgrade to MAS service.

 MaxStack supports SQL Server, Oracle, and DB2 for use with MAS.
+We offer both EC2 and RDS options for SQL Server and Oracle.

 We’ve enabled interfaces between other systems and Maximo 7.6 systems that we host for many years.
 There are several methods to enable integrations to flow between other systems you use and your hosted MAS system, whether those other systems are run on-premises, in the cloud, or at a SaaS provider.